Understanding thermal management techniques and thermal vias in PCB is essential to minimize heating issues and boost thermal performance.

 Also, make sure you have placed high-power components away from sensitive devices and keep the proper spacing between two high-power devices.
 Try to place high-power components evenly across the PCB.

-Thermal vias are heat-conducting copper barrels that run between the top and bottom of the board.
+Thermal vias in PCB are heat-conducting copper barrels that run between the top and bottom of the board.
 Such vias are good thermal conductors that transfer heat away from critical electronic components.
 These vias are typically used to facilitate rapid heat dissipation away from surface mount devices (SMD).

 Suppose there is no space for a cooling system on top of the PCB, as in the case of an integrated sensor, indicator, or a packed board with numerous components.
 The simplest way to dissipate heat would be through thermal vias to the cooling system (heat sink or heat pipes).

-Designers can use thermal vias for vertical heat transfer >between conductive layers.
+Designers can use thermal vias in PCB for vertical heat transfer >between conductive layers.
 The number of thermal vias under BGAs or processors should be determined by the designers considering the heat dissipation range and surface area.
 Standard thermal via dimensions are as mentioned below:

 - Diameter is 12 mil (0.3 mm) placed on 25 mils (0.64 mm) grid spacing.